toffee crisp bars with puffed quinoa

 These healthy 4 ingredient toffee crisp are a super easy no-bake snack.

-This is a great recipe to make ahead as they will last for up to a week in the fridge and they are great as an after-school treat.
+This toffee crisp recipe is easy to make ahead.
+They will last for up to a week in the fridge and they are great as an after-school treat.

 Nutritional Highlights

-✔ Protein and essential amino acids from puffed quinoa
+✔ Protein from the puffed quinoa and the almond butter

 ✔ Vitamin E, magnesium, and healthy fats from almond butter